AwaNoodle/buildingAppWithDocker/README.md

 </body>
 ```

-Now we need a Dockerfile to tell Docker what base we are going to use and that we want to add in our files.
+Now we need a Dockerfile to tell Docker which base we are going to use and that we want to add in our files.
 Create a new file called **Dockerfile** (no extension) and place it in the root of the project.
 Add the following content:

 ```
 FROM kitematic/hello-world-nginx